verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 ## The web performance definition of "responsiveness"

-At the same time, in the web performance space—where I spend a lot of time—the word "responsive" has taken on a completely different meaning.
+At the same time, in the web performance space — where I spend a lot of time — the word "responsive" has taken on a completely different meaning.

 When performance engineers say they want to make a page "responsive," they aren’t talking about viewports or media queries at all.
 They are talking about **interactivity**.
 Specifically, how fast the browser reacts to user inputs.